 If you’re thinking of inviting a friend or partner to move in, talk with your landlord first.
 Some prefer to rent to single occupants or couples while others are more flexible.
 Either way, your new housemate will likely need to sign a contract too.
 Equally, if someone moves out you should let your landlord know.
 (And don’t forget to tell the council so you keep paying the right council tax.)

-Keep these 7 tips in mind and you and your landlord will have a really positive renting relationship, plus you’ll have done all you can to avoid any claims at the end of your tenancy.
+Keep these 7 tips in mind and you and your landlord will have a really positive renting relationship.

 BONUS TIP: If you have a Zero Deposit™ Guarantee, be sure to tell us when you’re planning to move out so we can end your guarantee and cancel your annual renewal fee.
 It’s important we know when your tenancy has ended as it informs us that you are no longer responsible for the property.